Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 })
 ```

-#### Handling local or push notification deeplinks on iOS
+#### Handling local or push notification website URLs on iOS

-When a local or push notification is clicked through, the `didReceiveNotificationResponse` instance method is called with the notification response being passed in as a parameter.
-For more information, see the Apple developer docs at [userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate/1649501-usernotificationcenter?language=objc).

-The deeplink URL can be retrieved from the response object passed into the handler method.
-An example for retrieving the deeplink URL and loading web links is provided below.
-For more information about handling app links and setting URL schemes for iOS, see [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app?language=objc).

-#### Retrieving then loading the URL string from the local or push notification response

-The deeplink in the response can be loaded using the [openURL:options:completionHandler:](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) instance method.
+The website URL in the response can be loaded using the [openURL:options:completionHandler:](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) instance method.

 #### Objective-C